Moecker/sdc_al/README.md

 ####0.
 Pipeline Overview

 The pipeline which was applied for images and videos, was established as follows.
 Preconditions impose the already obtained distortion matrix during the calibration step.
-To better cache the implemntation in code, I added a log output screenshot revealing each step.
-For the video pipeline modifications of keeping trakc of previous fits applied, as described in the latter rubrics.
-The pipeline is triggered in the [main](main.py) script at line #111 in the ´process_image method´.
+To better cache the implementation in code, I added a log output screenshot revealing each step.
+For the video pipeline modifications of keeping track of previous fits applied, as described in the latter rubrics.
+The pipeline is triggered in the [main](main.py) script at line #111 in the `process_image method`.

-1. Undistort the image
+1. Undistorted the image
-2. Apply perpective transform
+2. Apply perspective transform
 3. Detect edges using thresholds (binary)
 4. Locate lane lines on the binary
 5. Fit both lines